austinkelleher-jupiterone/docs/docs/jupiterone-query-language.md

 `OWNS` relationships to `Device` entities are applied to the combined set.

-**Relationships can still be chained within an optional traversal.** The query below will return a list of `Device` entities owned by a `Person` that is a `User` and `User` entities that do not have the indirect relationship to the `Device`.
-The `CONNECTS` to `Host` traversal will be then used to further filter down the results.
+**Relationships can still be chained within an optional traversal.** The query below will return a list of `User` entities that optionally relate to a `Person` entity that owns a `Device`.
+The `CONNECTS` to `Host` traversal will be then used to further filter the `User` entities that relate to the `Host` based on the indirect relationship.

 ```j1ql
 Find User (that IS Person that OWNS Device)? that CONNECTS to Host